 In addition to afforestation, stored biogenic carbon in the building should also be recognised as a robust means of offsetting.

 Building on Net Zero Whole Life Carbon definitions by the World Green Building council and LETI these five principles ensure that measures to address upfront carbon, energy demand, use of renewable energy and embodied carbon individually do not have an adverse effect on whole life carbon.
+Find all policy recommendations across Housing, Manufacturing and Forestry in ▸▸ 5 Essential Strategies for Wales.

 Innovative housing projects